 If the bring-in does not double up, the bet and raise for this round stays at $10.

-Another card is dealt to each player face up, called fourth street.
+Another card is dealt to each player face up, called fifth street.
 The highest hand opens the betting round with the big bet, say $20 in a $10/$20-stake game.

-The next round is called fifth street, and also kicks off with the big bet.
+The next round is called sixth street, and also kicks off with the big bet.